lawrips/marimo/readme.md

 ## New in 1.5
 Major update in 1.5 including changes:
-* Support for Postman tests (not for production yet as it relies on a beta version of Newman)
+* Support for Postman tests (BETA)
 * Now recursively loads all tests in the directory specified in the constuctor (by default ./resources)
-* Tests can now be added individually at runtime (e.g. marimo.addTest('./myfolder/mytest.js')
+* Tests can now be added individually at runtime e.g. marimo.addTest('./myfolder/mytest.js')
-* Further stability improvements, bug fixe, etc
+* Further stability improvements, bug fixes, etc

 ## Features
 Marimo hosts your tests and lets you run them remotely over the web and also run them constantly for E2E system monitoring.